AnyBlok/anyblok_wms_base/doc/core_concepts.rst

           <anyblok_wms_base.bloks.wms_core.operation.move.Move>`
           for more details.

-Moves represent Goods being carried over from one :ref:`location` to another, with no change of properties.
-They are always reversible.
+Moves represent goods being carried over from one :ref:`location` to another, with no change of properties.
+They are always reversible in the sense of :ref:`op_cancel_revert_obliviate`.

 .. _op_unpack: